christophernajafi/favorite-places/README.md

 - View places from a list on a map
 - Notification toasts for invalid input
 - Protected routes
+- Rate limiting

+## Future Features

 - Tests using Jest, Enzyme, and Puppeteer

-## Future Features

 - Filter lists by name
 - Autocomplete in search bar
 - Spell correction for misspelled search terms and location
-- Sign up with Facebook
+- Log in and sign up with Facebook
-- Sign up with Google
+- Log in and sign up with Google
 - Password reset using Nodemailer and SendGrid
 - Email verification at sign up
 - Strong password enforcement